REFUSE & RECYCLING PROGRAM

 Crush & Flatten Recycled Materials – With more items able to be recycled and the increase in participation, it is more important than ever to crush and/or flatten plastic containers, aseptic containers, and any other items that can be flattened.
 These type of containers and items take up a lot of space and limit the volume of recycling that can be collected within the recycling truck.
 Crushing and flattening the recycled items reduces the time and cost associated with the collection of our recycling.

-Electronics No Longer Accepted for Curbside Waste Collection – Enacted in 2010, provisions of the Pennsylvania Covered Device Recycling Act will come into effect in 2013.
-No person may dispose of a covered device or any of its components with their municipal solid waste.
+Electronics Not Accepted for Curbside Waste Collection – Pursuant to the Pennsylvania Covered Device Recycling Act, no person may dispose of a covered device or any of its components with their municipal solid waste.
 These devices and their components must be properly recycled and may not be taken to, nor accepted by, landfills for disposal.
 Covered electronic devices include computers, laptops, monitors, televisions, cell phones, usp batteries and related equipment such as modems, routers, networking equipment, etc.

 The law also requires manufacturers of electronics to provide for the collection and recycling of these devices by establishing special collection events or mail back programs.
 Check with electronic stores where you may be purchasing new items to see if they accept older equipment.
 You can find more information on registered manufacturers and where to recycle covered devices at www.dep.state.pa.us under “electronics recycling”.